Nahal Brigade

+The 933rd "Nahal" Brigade is one of the Israel Defense Forces' main infantry brigades.
+It has operated in all major wars and large-scale operations since its inception in 1982, playing key roles during the 1982 and the 2006 Lebanon Wars and the first and second intifadas.

 History

 It was established as a separate brigade in 1982, in response to the growing need for infantry manpower, before the 1982 Lebanon War.
 Its 50th battalion was originally part of the Paratrooper Brigade in the 1950s.
 It is formed mainly from regular draftees, as well as from a core of soldiers from the Nahal group, part of the Nahal movement, which combines social volunteerism, agriculture (historically the establishment of kibbutz farming communities) and military service.
 Many Mahal foreign volunteers are also known to serve in the Nahal Brigade, providing a highly motivated and disciplined core of soldiers for the brigade.

 Nahal Brigade soldiers are distinguished by their light green berets, which earned them the nickname "sticklights" (Hebrew for glowsticks).
-The brigade is composed of 4 active-duty battalions – 50, 931, 932, and 934 (the Gadsar, Hebrew for reconnaissance battalion) – and the various companies on its training base, which together comprise Battalion 933.
+The brigade is composed of four active-duty battalions – 50, 931, 932, and 934 (the Gadsar, Hebrew for reconnaissance battalion) – and the various companies on its training base, which together comprise Battalion 933.

 It operates on a rotational basis on the most volatile Israeli borders (Lebanon, Syria and Gaza) as well as in the West Bank territories.
 It is tasked with regular patrol and observation operations on the borders, counter-terrorist operations and riot control in the West Bank as well as tactical assault support to police operations in the territories.

 It has operated in all major wars and large-scale operations since its inception, playing key roles during the First and Second Lebanon War and the First and Second Intifada.

 On 10 June 1982, the Israeli air force mistook a column of IDF Nahal forces for a Syrian commando unit.
 An IAF F-4 Phantom attacked the Battalion 931, advancing in open APCs in south-eastern Lebanon with cluster ammunition.
 The unit suffered 24 soldiers killed and 108 wounded, with a further 30 soldiers shell shocked.